 Preheat oven to 350*.
 Prepare cookie dough recipe or mix of choice.
 Prepare brownie batter recipe or mix of choice.
 Grease 9×13 inch cake pan and line bottom with cookie dough.
 Place whole Double Stuf Oreos over cookie dough in one layer.
 Pour brownie batter evenly over top.
 Bake for about forty minutes or until toothpick test passed.
 Serve with vanilla ice cream.

 Preheat oven to 350*F. Combine one half cup unsweetened cocoa powder, one cup sugar, one quarter cup vegetable oil, two eggs, one teaspoon vanilla, one cup flour, one teaspoon baking powder, and half teaspoon salt.
-Create balls of dough and roll in powdered sugar.
+Create balls of dough (optional: chill briefly) and roll in powdered sugar.
 Bake for about twelve minutes.
+Makes about twelve cookies.
 Substitute gluten free flour for gluten free cookies.

 Chocolate Chip Peanut Butter Oatmeal Cookies

-Preheat oven to 350*F. Combine one and three-quarter cups rolled oats, two-third cup brown sugar, one-third cup sugar, half teaspoon salt, quarter teaspoon baking soda, one cup peanut butter, four tablespoons of butter, two eggs, one cup chocolate chips, and half cup peanut butter chips.
-Create balls of dough on lined baking sheet.
+Preheat oven to 350*F. Combine two cups rolled oats, two-third cup brown sugar, one-third cup sugar, half teaspoon salt, quarter teaspoon baking soda, one cup peanut butter, four tablespoons of butter, two eggs, and desired amount/combo chocolate chips, peanut butter chips, M&M’S, etc. Create balls of dough on lined baking sheet.
 Bake for about twenty minutes.
 Gluten-free; makes about two dozen cookies.